Home » Tart and Pie Recipes » Ricotta Pie

 Ricotta Pie Recipe

-The tender pie crust is filled with a creamy sweet ricotta filling which has a wonderful scent of lemon.
+This ricotta pie features a tender, homemade crust filled with a sweet, creamy ricotta filling and a delicate hint of lemon.

 Servings:10 people